Fleckism/SecurityPlus/My linked notes/encryption.md

 - Encryption is use to transform data to keep it **secret**
 - [[AES]]
 - [[Homomorphic encryption]]
+- Symmetric encryption: Confidentiality—symmetric ciphers are generally fast and well suited to bulk encrypting large amounts of data.

 Encryption supporting [[confidentiality]] is used for both
 - data-at-rest (file encryption) [[asymmetric]]